How Pet-Friendly is St. Augustine?

 Walk Around Downtown

-You can soak up some of the history of St. Augustine while giving your dog his daily exercise by walking around downtown.
-Taking your dog through the brick streets of downtown will give him tons of opportunities to socialize with humans and other dogs, if you like.
-St. George, Hypolita, and Aviles streets all have lots to see and many pet friendly stops along the way.
+You can soak up some of St. Augustine's history, while giving your dog his daily exercise, by walking around downtown.
+Taking your dog through the brick streets of downtown will give him tons of opportunities to socialize with humans and other dogs if you like.
+St. George, Hypolita, and Aviles streets all have lots to see and many pet-friendly stops along the way.

 You can also plan a picnic on the lawn of the Castillo de San Marcos, or just bring a blanket and people-watch for a while.
 Dogs are not welcome inside of the fort, but there are plenty of areas for your pets to smell some ancient smells while you soak up some history along with the Florida sun.